 Môle-Saint-Nicolas is a town on the north-western coast of Haiti.
 It is the chief town of the Môle-Saint-Nicolas Arrondissement in the department of Nord-Ouest.
 Christopher Columbus' first voyage to the Americas landed at the site of what is now Môle-Saint-Nicolas on December 6, 1492.
 The town received its present name after France gained control of the western part of Hispaniola in 1697.

 Môle-Saint-Nicolas has a population of about 4 to 5,000 people, with another 20,000 spread throughout the nearby rural areas.
 Just like many other places outside of Haiti’s capital, road access can be heartache.
-However, Mole Saint Nicolas’ roads are passable in a sturdy vehicle according to local citizen and visitors.
+However, Mole Saint Nicolas’ roads are passable in a sturdy vehicle according to local citizens and visitors.
 There is a dirt airstrip to the north of the town which is serviced by two airlines: Mission Aviation Fellowship and Sunrise Airways.
 The town has running water from a run-of-river channel constructed in the 1970s, which feeds a reservoir above the town and is distributed via PVC pipes to spigots throughout the town.
 A medical clinic in the town has been staffed by Slovakian volunteer doctors from a private university, since the end of 2006.

 Vestiges of colonial forts can be found in several locations over there: such as Batteries de Vallières, Fort Georges, Saint-Charles, La Poudrière, Le Fort Allemand, and Les Ramparts.
 There is also la Ruine Poudrière which is an old magazine built sometime in the 1750s by the French.
 The main industry in the area are fishing and tourism.